SvenMichaelKlose/bender/README.md

 (EXPRESSION .
 Lisp expression)
 ```

 IDENTIFIER gets the value of a label.
-An operand can be a number,
+An operand can be
-IDENTIFIER or EXPRESSION.
+a number, IDENTIFIER or EXPRESSION.

 ## Directives

-The assembler could be controlled with Lisp expressions but bender
+The assembler could be controlled with Lisp expressions but
-also comes with a couple of directives for additional comfort.
+Bender also comes with a couple of directives for additional
+comfort.

 ### org <addr>